 The Kartarpur Corridor between India and Pakistan is scheduled for inauguration on 9 November 2019 which coincides with the 550th birth anniversary of Guru Nanak-the first Guru of the Sikhs who is often portrayed as the preacher of universal brotherhood and who is also credited for bringing the Hindus and the Muslims closer in those times.
-There is a lot of excitement in the air about the opening of the corridor as it will facilitate a visa-free travel for Indian pilgrims especially the Sikhs to visit the Gurudwara Kartarpur Sahib in Pakistan which is the final resting place of their Guru.
+There is a lot of excitement in the air about the opening of the corridor as it will facilitate a visa-free travel for Indian pilgrims especially the Sikhs to visit the Gurudwara Darbar Sahib in Kartarpur, Pakistan which is the final resting place of their Guru.

 Guru Nanak’s Family Background

 Guru Nanak was born in a rich merchant family of ‘Khatri Baniyas’-a sub-caste of the Vaishyas.
 In fact, all Gurus of the Sikhs come from the same caste of the Baniya community.